harrypmdev/forest-exploration/README.md

 **Search Command**

-- The user can input the 'help' command to print a list of all valid commands used in the game.
+- The user can input the 'search (entity)' command to search dead enemies for items.
-- A message reminding the user of the 'help' command prints above every prompt for new input in the game.
+- This provides a reward for completing the task of killing enemies, motiving the player to kill more enemies and continue the gameplay loop, ultimately providing a better UX.
-- This ensures the user can always find the command they need without scrolling up on the console or checking the README, creating a better UX.
+- Searching an enemy more than once will not result in any additional items.
+This is to retain the difficulty balance of the game and maintain the fantasy of real objects that have been collected and are no longer present on the enemy.

 <details>
 <summary> Search Command Screenshot </summary>